 While we'll consider many types of property, we've a responsibility to ensure that a property is suitable security for a mortgage.
 As a result, we'll not lend against properties where the lower of the valuation or purchase price is below £40,000.

-Remember, house prices can go down as well as up.
-If you owe more than the current value of your home, you will be in negative equity.
-If you need to move home and sell your property, and if its value has dropped below what you paid for it, there may be a shortfall between the amount you owe on your mortgage and the amount you get for the sale which you will need to repay.
+Remember, house prices can go down and up.
+If you owe more than the current value of your home, you’ll be in negative equity.
+If you need to move home and sell your property, and if its value has dropped below what you paid for it, there may be a shortfall between the amount you owe on your mortgage and the amount you get for the sale, which you’ll need to repay.